einbergisak/Assignment3/Report.md

 to work through the details and make sure we understand what is being asked of us.
 Despite reducing the overall programming and documentation time, the process of those tasks may become more efficient and therefore require less time (and cause less pressure).

+Based on what is discussed above, we believe that we are in the "In Place" state.
+In order to advance to the next state, our tools and practices need to become habitual, and we need to adapt our team and practices to the context of the next assignment.

 ## Overall experience